-Over much of the North-West European Shelf seas the onset of spring stratification is projected as occurring about one week earlier by the end of the century (Figure 1a) caused by changes in surface heating.
-Similarly, there is a broad suggestion of the timing of the seasonal breakdown of stratification occurring typically 5-10 days later than at present (Figure 1b).
+Over much of the North-West European Shelf seas the onset of spring stratification is projected to occur earlier by the end of the century (Figure 1a) caused by changes in surface heating.
+There is also a suggestion that the seasonal breakdown of stratification will occur later than present (Figure 1b).
 In both cases, the dominant control is the increase in air temperature, which aids stratification.
 There is uncertainty in how changes in winds might affect stratification timing.
 There is an overall weak trend over the past 30 years of stronger average winds in the North Atlantic (Young and Ribal, 2019), as expected with warmer SSTs, though the limited length of that time-series is insufficient to determine reliably a link to a warming climate.
 Stronger wind events in spring could feasibly prevent earlier stratification by increasing mixing.
 However, wind (depending on direction and wind speed) and rainfall can also act as potential triggers of stratification.
 There are considerable uncertainties in how storm strength, frequency and tracks might alter in a warmer climate.
-The most recent model predictions suggest that the net impact is for the length of the stratified part of the year to increase by about 10-15 days (Figure 1c).
-Most of this is associated with later timing of winter re-mixing with a smaller contribution from earlier dates for the onset of spring stratification (Holt et al., 2010).
+Nevertheless, the most recent model predictions suggest that the net impact is for the length of the stratified part of the year to increase by about 20 days (Figure 1c).
+Most of this is associated with later timing of winter re-mixing (~ 19 days) with a smaller contribution from earlier dates for the onset of spring stratification (\sim 4 days).
+These results are consistent with those presented in previous studies, however the change in duration is greater than previously suggested (10-15 days; Holt et al., 2010).

-Figure 1: Comparison between present-day (1961-1990) and future (2070-2098) timing of stratification.
-The future prediction was based on a 'business as usual' climate projection (scenario SRES A1B).
+Figure 1: Comparison between present-day (2000-2019) and future (2079-2098) timing of stratification.
+Future projections are based on the high greenhouse gas emissions scenario RCP8.5.

-- (a) Change in timing (days) of the onset of seasonal stratification. - (b) Change in timing (days) of the autumn/winter breakdown of stratification. - (c) Change in the total number of days of stratification during one year.
-(From Holt et al., 2010).
+- (a) Change in timing (days) of the initialisation of seasonal stratification. - (b) Change in timing (days) of the autumn/winter breakdown of stratification. - (c) Change in the total number of days for duration of stratification during one year.
+(From Tinker et al., 2024).